 Please be assured that Case Officers are working extremely hard to progress these, and other service demands, as quickly as possible.
 We ask that customers respect our Officers when they are providing a planning service and that they treat them fairly and appropriately.
 Behaviours which are unreasonable or excessively challenging towards any individual will not be tolerated.

-Submitting your application online has several advantages: we receive your application instantly, you can begin to check progress on it sooner, and you do not have to print and copy the various forms and plans.
-You can also pay the application fee online.
+There are a number of ways to submit a planning application.
+Online submissions can be made via The Planning Portal.
+This method has several advantages in that we receive your application instantly, you can begin to check progress on it sooner and you do not have to print and copy the various forms and plans.
+If you apply through The Planning Portal you can also pay the application fee online.

 If an application has everything it needs, it is called a valid application.
 We have to send invalid applications back to be completed, which causes costs and delays.
 Around half of all applications we receive are invalid!
 If you need any help or advice on this please contact us beforehand.

 As a general guide, a standard planning application requires all of the following to be valid:

 - Payment of fees